nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ### Technical survey and hardware

 If the Practice is not already aware, the [Technical survey](/prm-practice-migration/guide/technical-survey) (try to schedule this shortly after the Kick-off) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
 This may not apply in all cases.
 You may want to highlight this early so that the Practice and Clinical Commissioning Group are aware of this possibility before the Technical survey is completed.

+Compile a list of third party software that integrates with the current GP clinical system.

+Please note that it is the responsibility of the Practice to ensure that thay have contacted the third party software supplier to check if the software is compatible with the new system and agree any actions required for implementation.

 ### Notification of 3rd parties and links